omgholap11/Murf-AI/README.md

-# 🧠 EduVoice – Voice-Based Learning Platform
+# 🧠 EduVoice – Voice - Based Learning Platform

 **EduVoice** is an innovative AI-powered platform designed to make education more inclusive — especially for visually impaired learners.
 It provides an engaging way to **listen to educational stories**, **interact with MCQs via voice**, and even **generate new stories** that can be listened to hands-free.